prairie-guy/ai_utilities/README.md

 A set of scripts useful with `fast.ai` lectures and libraries.

 `image_download` is the primary function.
 It provides easy download of images from `bing`, `baidu`,  and/or `flickr` (though the later requires an `apikey`).
 It is intended for direct import of images within a python script or Jupyter Notebook.
-(This differs from previous versions intended for use as a CLI script.)

 (Note: Previous versions supported google, however, icrawler has a bug using google, which I haven't had a chance to track down.)